thalescpl-io/dke-service-setup/README.md

 # -mech=pkcs                      RSA key generation mechanism to be used
 # -password=asdfghj               Define the Crypto Officer password to authenticate against the HSM service (if not defined, the command will prompt for it)
 ./bin/64/cmu generatekeypair -modulusBits=2048 -publicExponent=65537 -label=DKE-Key-001 -encrypt=1 -decrypt=1 -wrap=1 -unwrap=1 -id=$KEY_ID -mech=pkcs -password asdfghj
+# List the available Keys.
+It shall output two objects with the label "DKE-Key-001"
+./bin/64/cmu list -password asdfghj
 ```

 Now the HSM is fully functional and ready to be used for DKE!